Smoothing discrete Morse theory

 \begin{proof} The case where $M'$ is a ball has already been treated in Lemma \ref{lem:HandleAttachment0}.
 If $M'$ is not a ball, we proceed analogously to the proof of Lemma \ref{lem:HandleAttachment0}, but instead of starting with a collapse of $M' - \Delta$ onto $\partial M'$, we use the boundary-critical function $g$ on $M'$.
-For the rest, the proof is the same; eventually, when we count the number of critical cells of $u$, we have to include in the count the critical cells of $g$. \end{proof}
+For the rest, the proof is the same; in the last step, when we determine the number of critical cells of $u$, we have to include in the count the critical cells of $g$. \end{proof}

 \begin{theorem} Let $d$ be a positive integer.
 Let $M$ be any PL triangulation of any $d$-manifold with boundary.
-Assume $M$ has a PL handle decomposition into $c_i$ PL $i$-handles.
-For $r$ large enough, one can define on $\sd^r M$ \begin{compactitem} \item a discrete Morse function with $c_i$ critical $i$-faces, and \item a boundary-critical discrete Morse function with $c_{d-i}$ critical interior $i$-faces. \end{compactitem} \end{theorem}
+Assume $M$ has a PL handle decomposition into $c_i$ PL handles of index~$i$.
+For $r$ large enough, one can define on $\sd^r M$ \begin{compactenum}[ \rm (1) ] \item a discrete Morse function with $c_i$ critical $i$-faces, and \item a boundary-critical discrete Morse function with $c_{d-i}$ critical interior $i$-faces. \end{compactenum} \end{theorem}